11BelowStudio/ce218-InconvenientSpaceRocks/Compiled Version/InconvenientSpaceRocks/README.txt

     * Collision stuff
         * basically the hitboxes match up exactly with what you see onscreen.
             * even if the object in question is wrapped around the screen.
-        * yes, the hitboxes are updated in the draw thread, I know it's absolutely terrible, but tbh it's a bit too late for me to completely refactor it now.

 ## CREDITS

 * Code:
-    * Me
+    * 11BelowStudio
+        * Some stuff was written entirely for use in this
+        * Other stuff was reverse-engineered from some of my previous projects
     * Some sample/template code provided by Dr. Dimitri Ognibene
     * Help with getting the images in the JAR file provided by JB Nizet on StackOverflow (https://stackoverflow.com/a/8362018)
     * Help with getting the intro crawl into the JAR file provided by Thanks, Drew MacInnis on StackOverflow (https://stackoverflow.com/a/20389418)
 * Art:
-    * Me
+    * 11BelowStudio
         * Made with MS Paint because thats all the university computers had lol
 * Audio:
-    * Me
+    * 11BelowStudio
         * With some additional sounds provided by a bag of Tesco roast chicken crisps
         * Recorded using my phone's sound recorder thing, exported into .wav with Audacity
 * Story stuff:
-    * Me
+    * 11BelowStudio
 * Design:
     * Pretty much copied from 'Asteroids' (designed by Lyle Rains, Ed Logg, and Dominic Walsh)
     * Some of the specific design bits (such as the score stuff, look and feel, the way this version does it etc) by me